jjloomis/wordpress-adding-content-to-a-news-site/administrator-actions/publishing-a-pending-post.md

 1. In the Dashboard, go to **Posts**.
 Click **All Posts**.
 2. Click the **Pending** tab \(top.\)
 3. Click the title of the post you'd like to review.
-4. In addition to reviewing the content of the post, review the items in the checklist below before clicking **Publish**.
+4. Review everything in the post checklist below.
+When the post is ready to go live, click **Publish**.

 ## Post checklist